There are some of the things to be aware of and considered in managing individuals with cleft.

 4. Ear Infection

-This condition happens especially amongst cleft palate children as the eustachian tube, connecting the middle ear and nasal cavity relatively weak.
-Liquids can potentially enter and stay in the middle ear, causing an infection.
-A minor procedure can be conducted to remove the liquid as it can otherwise impact hearing and speech.
+This condition happens especially amongst cleft palate children as the muscle attached to the eustachian tube, connecting the middle ear and nasal cavity is relatively weak.
+Liquids can potentially enter and stay in the middle ear, causing an ear infection.
+Antibiotics maybe prescribed to cure the infection.
+If ear infection persists/recurs, a minor procedure may be done to remove the fluid.
+If not treated, it may otherwise Impact hearing and speech.

 5. Oral Hygiene (Dental Care)